smafjal/sm_darknet/README.md

 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

 #sm_darknet
-changed came on detector.c around on 480 number lines... and some other activation function.
+changes came on detector.c around on 480 number lines... and some other activation function.

 #How to Use
 1. Build Project as described on darknet project.